-Oatmeal Raisin Cookies are the BEST soft and chewy cookie recipe, made with quick cooking oats, vanilla and raisins, ready in less than 20 minutes!
+Oatmeal Raisin Cookies are the BEST soft and chewy cookie recipe, made with oats, vanilla and raisins, ready in less than 20 minutes!

 Oatmeal Raisin Cookies are soft and chewy and full of buttery rich flavors!
 This cookie recipe is about as easy and old fashioned as it gets, and it’s definitely one of my personal favorite cookie recipes.

 You can add any seasonal spices you’d like to these cookies, like nutmeg, pumpkin pie spice, or allspice.
-I’ve also made these with dried cranberries and butterscotch chips before, and they’re always popular.
+These can also be made these with dried cranberries and butterscotch chips, and they’re always popular.
 Mix-ins are an easy way to take a base recipe and make Christmas baking much easier.

 Assemble a double or triple batch and add different mix-ins after you separate the batter into different bowls and you’ve significantly cut down cookie prep times!

 As far as desserts go, these definitely disappear the fastest.
-I also use an ice cream scoop to help make each cookie the same size.
+If you also use an ice cream scoop it will help to make each cookie the same size.

 You have a few options when choosing oats for oatmeal cookies.
 A lot of recipes will call for old fashioned rolled oats, and they do add a lot of chewy texture to the cookie.

-Personally, I like to use quick cooking oats for two reasons.
+This recipe uses quick cooking oats for two reasons.
 First, quick oats tend to make the cookie softer.
-Second, it’s what I always have in my house.
-Instant oatmeal also cooks faster (even in cookie form), and in my opinion tastes the same as the rolled oats.
+Second, it’s easy to keep in your pantry for multiple uses.
+Instant oatmeal also cooks faster (even in cookie form), and we think it tastes the same as the rolled oats.

 Honestly, no matter which oat you choose, the cookies are going to taste incredible, it’s just a texture preference.